JonathanGrossmanITC/fullstack_html_css_basics/02_day_two.md

 ![](images/flexbox_two_photo.png)

-In addition to positioning *elements* inside a flexbox container, you can use the technique above to position *text* horizontally and/or vertically inside an element.
+In addition to positioning *elements* inside a Flexbox container, you can use the technique above to position *text* horizontally and/or vertically inside an element.
 For instance, you could turn the `.button` class into a flex container with `align-items` and `justify-content` set to `center`.
 Then, the text inside the `.button` will appear in the middle of the button.

 Centering is just one way you can position elements or text within a flex container.
 You also can align items at the start or end of the container.
-Plus, the parent container has many other flexbox options, like `flex-direction` and `flex-wrap`.
-Check out [this great flexbox guide](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
+Plus, the parent container has many other Flexbox options, like `flex-direction` and `flex-wrap`.
+Check out [this great Flexbox guide](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).

 A note on `flex-direction` -- it flips which axis is the main and which is the cross access.
 This results in `align-items` and `justify-content` controlling whichever axis it didn't control by default instead of its default axis.
 In the example above, adding `flex-direction: column` to the `div` results in `align-items` controlling horizontal orientation of the child elements and `justify-content` controlling the vertical (the opposite of the default on a `div`).

 ### Child Flexbox Properties

-The children elements in a flexbox container also have their own properties.
+The children elements in a Flexbox container also have their own properties.
 For instance, `flex-grow` and `flex-shrink` allow you to increase or decrease the size of an interior element based on the available space in the container.
 Each of them accept an integer as a value.
 That value determines the proportion of available space the item should occupy.

 For example, for `flex-grow`, if all interior elements are `flex-grow: 1`, any extra space in the container will be distributed equally.
 If, however, one of the children is `flex-grow: 2`, it would try to occupy twice as much space as the others.